 Posted on December 18th, 2019

-Given their toxicity, mobility, and bioaccumulation potential, constant exposure to PFAS, such as by consuming contaminated foods or water, will cause these dangerous chemicals to accumulate in the blood to very high levels.
+Given their toxicity, mobility, and bioaccumulation potential, constant exposure to PFAS, will cause these dangerous chemicals to accumulate in the blood to very high levels.
 In some cases, this can act as a favorable factor in the development of blood diseases, including leukemia.

 A number of other adverse human health effects have been found to be associated with PFAS which may result from certain levels of exposure, such as: